AnthonyAmanse/android-kubernetes-blockchain/README.md

 * Deploy the microservices in kubernetes

 ```
+# apply the certificate as a kubernetes secret
 $ kubectl apply -f mongo-cert-secret.yaml

+# deploy the microservices
 $ kubectl apply -f leaderboard-api.yaml
 $ kubectl apply -f mobile-assets.yaml
 $ kubectl apply -f registeree-api.yaml
 ```

-* The 3 microservices should now be running.
+* The 3 microservices above should now be running.
 You could check by doing `kubectl get pods`

 ### 6. Configure the Android app